-We joined our friend, Lee again for another virtual visit to Japan.
+We joined our friend, Lee for another virtual visit to Japan.
 Lee works for a documentary company and has studied political science.
 During our journey we experienced a dragon’s eye view of the majestic country from drone footage he shot.
 In addition, we learned some dragon lore.
 However, the most interesting part of the journey was Lee’s new project which involves ecotourism in the Dragon Village 5 hours south of Kyoto.
+Natives have always taken Japanese gardens seriously, and strive to use them to bring harmony between themselves and their environment.

 To book this virtual experience for yourself click here.